-Japan to set out pandemic exit strategy after emergency extended
+Japan sets out pandemic exit strategy after emergency extended

 The central philosophy of the plan is to gradually roll back countermeasures according to the potential foot traffic and infection risk of any given location while maintaining basic precautions, such as mask-wearing and the installation of hand sanitizers and thermometers at the entrances of public facilities.

-The plan will likely rely on vaccine passports or some other document that verifies an individual is fully inoculated.
-According to the plan, which will be announced Thursday evening, business owners could be allowed to issue discounts, coupons and other benefits exclusively to vaccine passport holders.
+The plan will rely on vaccine passports or some other document that verifies an individual is fully inoculated.
+Business owners could be allowed to issue discounts, coupons and other benefits exclusively to vaccine passport holders.

 Proof of vaccination or a negative virus test result could be required at places such as hospitals, nursing homes and other medical facilities, as well as for activities like traveling across prefectural borders for business or vacation, attending large public events and participating in after-school activities.